nh7a/hiragany/README.txt

 * Install
 Copy Hiragany.app to /Library/Input Methods/ and open System Preferences to enable it.
-If this is the first time, you would need to logout the system and login.
+If this is your first installation, you would need to logout the system and login, after copying the file.

 * Katakana